 I was so inspired by the amazing chicken coop hacks I shared in this post that I had to share some more!
 So, today, I am taking you on a personal tour of my own chicken coop and I am spilling the beans on some of my own chicken coop hacks… including solar lighting, temporary brooder boxes, DIY pallet wood nesting boxes and more!

 The first thing that you might notice about our chicken coop is that it doesn’t look very “chicken coop-ish”.
-That’s because it’s not a chicken coop at all.
-It’s actually a children’s playhouse kit from The Little Cottage Co.
-It comes delivered to your home as a partially assembled kit.
-You basically just put all the walls and roof together and screw it into place.
-It was easy enough to put together (other than some of the walls being mislabeled) and anyone who is mildly-handy can handle this project.
+That’s because it’s not a chicken coop at all!
+It’s actually a children’s playhouse kit from The Little Cottage Company!
+The supplies are delivered to your home partially assembled.
+You just put all the walls and roof together and screw it into place.
+It was easy to put together (other than one of the walls being mislabeled) and anyone who is mildly-handy can handle this project.
+Easy peasy!

-It’s amazing to have the baby birds outside in the coop instead of living in my office the entire time.
+It’s amazing to have the baby birds outside in the coop instead of in my office!
 It has also allowed for an extremely easy transition period, as our adult birds were already used to living with the younger birds.
 Once the ducklings and chicks were old enough, we simply removed the brooder and stored it away until we need it again next Spring.
 So easy!

-The heat lamps are installed under the loft, which is where the temporary brooder fits in our coop.
+The heat lamps are installed under the loft, above the brooder.
 The lights are secured so that they can’t be bumped or knocked down.
 All power cords have been secured to the wall beams and ceiling rafters of the coop.
 The cords run under the storage shelf ledge to the coop wall and then up to the roof rafters and over to a power strip that is secured to the inside of the door frame.
-All of the wires are up off the ground, so there is no chance of the birds being able to get tangled in them or pecking at them.
+All of the wires are up off the ground, so there is no chance of the birds getting tangled or pecking them.
 Since things get dusty in a chicken coop, I clean them often.

 We added some rustic flair with our DIY nesting boxes made out of repurposed pallets.
-Okay, truthfully, our original intent had nothing to do with adding “rustic flair” to the coop.
+Okay, truthfully, our original intent had nothing to do with adding “rustic flair”.
 We needed nesting boxes and we happened to have pallet wood on hand.
 But the nesting boxes did turn out quite well!
 Best of all, they were free!
 And the chickens definitely approve of the nesting boxes!
 They approve so much that we have a hard time keeping them out of the boxes… Oh the joys of broody hens!

 I can honestly say, it was the best option we could have made for flooring!
 We keep the floor covered in straw which we rake out about once a week.
 The straw goes into the compost pile or is used as mulch in the garden.
-The floor is super easy to clean!
-It isn’t absorbent like wood and since it is made of composite plastic, you can easily sweep it, rake it, or spray it off with the hose.
-It’s won’t become moldy or musty and it won’t wear out over the years.
+The floor is super easy to clean because it’s made of composite plastics!
+You can easily sweep it, rake it, and spray it off with the hose.
+It won’t become moldy or musty and it won’t wear out over the years.
 Composite decking can be expensive to buy, but it’s a “forever” flooring option that will never wear out and is easy to clean.
 If you can find or salvage composite decking material, I highly suggest it for your chicken coop floor!